-The raw reference signals A{co} and A{wo} (for CO2 and H2O, respectively) can be used for diagnostic purposes.
-A{co} and A{wo} are insensitive to CO2 and H2O concentrations, so if they are reduced, for example, it could be due to obstructions (dirt, precipitation, etc.) in the optical path.
-The values of these signals by themselves is not very informative: all you are guaranteed of is that they will be somewhere between 0 and 65535, but more typically between 25000 to 50000.
-To get a useful diagnostic out of A{co} and A{wo} , one needs to know the expected value for a particular instrument when everything is clean and normal.
-If A{cx} is the maximum expected value for A{co} , and A{wx} the maximum expected for A{wo} , then we could calculate a signal strength S_c for CO2, for example, from
+The raw reference signal A{co} (for CO2) can be used for diagnostic purposes.
+A{co} is insensitive to CO2 and H2O concentrations, so if it is reduced, it could be due to obstructions (dirt, precipitation, etc.) in the optical path.
+The value of this signal by itself is not very informative: all you are guaranteed of is that it will be somewhere between 0 and 65535, but more typically between 25000 to 50000.
+To get a useful diagnostic out of A{co} , one needs to know the expected value for a particular instrument when everything is clean and normal.
+If A{cx} is the maximum expected value for A{co} , then we could calculate a signal strength S_c for CO2 from

-$$S_c = \frac{A{co}}{A{cx}} \times 100$$ 8-30
+$$S_c = \frac{A{co}}{A{cx}} \times 100$$

 S_c is on a 0 to 100 scale, where 100 is clean.
 This value is not 'clipped' at 0 or 100, so may slightly exceed 100, especially after signal strength is reset.
-This simply reflects slight differences from reality of the temperature compensation function f (T), as shown below in equation 8-33.
+This simply reflects slight differences from reality of the temperature compensation function f (T), as shown below in 8-29.

 The problem with an implementation this simple is that the raw signals are a function of not only the optical throughput (obstructions, source and detector aging, etc.), but also temperature.
 Unless one accounts for that, the S_c could actually respond to diurnal temperature changes as much or more than contamination changes.
-Thus, the proper A{cx} or A{wx} needs to be a function of temperature.
-Fortunately, we characterize this response at the factory as part of the factory calibration of each individual unit, which allows us to use the following formulations for signal strengths for CO_2 and H_2O :
+Thus, the proper A{cx} needs to be a function of temperature.
+Fortunately, we characterize this response at the factory as part of the factory calibration of each individual unit, which allows us to use the following formulation for signal strength for CO_2 :

-$$S_c = \frac{A{co}}{C_x \times f(T)} \times 100$$ 8-31
+$$S_c = \frac{A{co}}{C_x \times f(T)} \times 100$$ 8-28